Use the following guide to troubleshoot common issues with Cloud Router:

 Traffic is routed asymmetrically when ingress and egress traffic use different paths.
 For example, you might have two Cloud VPN tunnels.
 Egress traffic from your VPC network might use the first tunnel, while ingress traffic into your VPC network might use the second tunnel.

-Asymmetric routing happens when the preferred path advertised by your on-premises router and Network Connectivity don't align.
-For ingress traffic into your VPC network, use Network Connectivity to configure advertised route priorities.
-For more information, see Best path for egress traffic from Google Cloud to your on-premises network.
+Asymmetric routing happens when the preferred path advertised by your on-premises router and the Cloud Router don't align.
+For ingress traffic into your VPC network, use the Cloud Router to configure advertised route priorities.
+For more information, see Learned routes.

-For egress traffic out of your VPC network, check your on-premises router's local preference or MED values.
+For egress traffic out of your VPC network, check your on-premises router's MED value.

 When you create a VPC network, Google Cloud automatically